Twitter shares plunge on report bidders are scarce

-Twitter <TWTR.N. shares plunged on Thursday, a day after technology website Recode reported that Alphabet's Google (GOOGL.O) and Disney (DIS.N) would not bid for the social network and Apple (AAPL.O) was unlikely to be a suitor.
+Twitter (TWTR.N) shares plunged on Thursday, a day after technology website Recode reported that Alphabet's Google (GOOGL.O) and Disney (DIS.N) would not bid for the social network and Apple (AAPL.O) was unlikely to be a suitor.

 The company has requested binding acquisition bids within the next two weeks, Reuters reported on Wednesday, and hopes to wrap up sale negotiations before the end of the month.